aimms/documentation/dataexchange/sqldb.rst

 ^^^^^^^^^^^^^

 A database is less flexible than files so saving different versions of datasets into different files may not be possible.
-For this reason DataExchange also includes a versioning mechanism by adding an extra helper table 'ds\_version' to the database.
+For this reason DataExchange also includes a versioning mechanism by adding an extra helper table "ds\_version" to the database.
 This table stores the name of the dataset and assigns an integer value to it.

 Each mapped table gets an extra column that is both a primary key and a foreign key into the versioning table.
 By passing along the name of the dataset when writing, multiple writes are possible into the same database.